DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards.rst

 - :ref:`Mega+WiFi Configuration`. (this link will take you to another page)
 - :ref:`Sparkfun Thing Plus (ESP32)`.
 - :ref:`ESP32_Ant-01 Breakout and Development Board (ESP32)`.

+..
+NOTE:: This is NOT to make a connection to JMRI.
+Use a USB cable instead.
+The WiFi and Ethernet solutions are designed to allow throttles to connect directly to the DCC-EX CS without the need for any other software such as JMRI.
+While using a WiFi/Ethernet connection to JMRI will work, the overhead required internally will slow performance, take up valuable system memory, and prevent broadcast messages for sensors and power state.

 Makerfabs WiFi Shield
 ======================